AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

             }
         }
     }
 ```

-UIKit also provides a search base class `ChatBaseSearchFragment`, which you can inherit and extend for a different implementation.
-Use the `initAdapter()implement` method in `ChatBaseSearchFragment` to implement your own adapters for data processing and display.
+UIKit also provides a search base class `EaseBaseSearchFragment`, which you can inherit and extend for a different implementation.
+Use the `initAdapter()implement` method in `EaseBaseSearchFragment` to implement your own adapters for data processing and display.

 ## Conversation-related